doma-engineering/passveil/README.md

 ## Passveil in doma

- 1. Install dependencies: `sudo apt install gpg2 darcs`
+ 1. Install dependencies: `sudo apt install gnupg darcs`
  2. Generate a GPG2 key, if you don't have one yet.
 Set it to never expire.
  3. Add yourself to doma-engineering's personas repository.
 We don't have protected branches, so you'll have to ask someone to bless the